cunilog/cunilog/configfiles.md

 ## Cunilog extensions
 ### New line characters/line endings

 Cunilog's ini file reader supports all sorts of line endings, and in particular doesn't distinguish between Windows and POSIX.
-These config files are therefore binary compatible between Cunilog builds.
+These config files are therefore binary compatible between Cunilog builds, independent of the end of line sequence found.

 Build options however exist to extend or reduce support for various line endings.